Holiday Reading – 5 Books to help you get a board seat

 Takeaways to help you get appointed

 The path to a board seat is a long and worthwhile journey for most.
 It is one that will be full of obstacles and dips.
 Most give up far too early, leaving the spoils to those who persevere and push through.
-Whilst others will persevere on a set pathway when they should give up and reassess to find a new pathway or end goal.
+Others will persevere on a set pathway when they should give up and reassess to find a new path or end goal.

 During my Board Appointment Coaching Program, I will teach you the systems and the processes of gaining a board appointment.
 I will also show the different pathways you can take.
 Everyone’s pathway to a board seat will be different.
 Everyone’s obstacles and Dips along the way will also be different.
 But a successful board appointment journey takes perseverance.
 Applying the concepts and theories of The Dip will help you find the right pathway for you.